 Denise Cloonan Cortez de Andersen, Department of World Languages

 Teaching LGBTQ Literature

-If the job of English teachers is to help students understand the "human condition" through narrative, poetry, and non-fiction and to help students write about their own worlds in light of the stories of others, then we have never lived in as exciting a time as the present--but that excitement comes with complications.
-This workshop will explore the possibilities and challenges of teaching LGBTQ literature in the secondary ed classroom and will consider the history of this work as well as some of the cultural, artistic, and political debates that accompany it.
-No topic is out of bounds, and we will discuss specific texts, the problem of teaching "sexuality," thoughts on dealing with administrators, parents, and other concerned parties, and more.
+If the job of English teachers is to help students understand the "human condition" and to write about their own worlds in light of the stories of others, then we have never lived in as exciting a time as the present—but that excitement comes with complications.
+Some families and churches are perfectly comfortable having LGBTQ members, while others are devastated by or hostile to the idea—or simply ignore the possibility.
+LGBTQ people continue to face violence from the state and on the streets in even the safest of queer spaces.
+Laws are changing, gender is being rethought, and stories will never be the same as the queer revolution promised by the Stonewall riots almost 50 years ago seems both to be reaching fruition and to be creating new challenges.
+This workshop will explore the possibilities and challenges of teaching LGBTQ literature in the secondary classroom and will consider the history of this work as well as some of the cultural, artistic, and political debates that accompany it.
+No topic is out of bounds—the problem of teaching "sexuality," thoughts on dealing with administrators, parents, and other concerned parties, and more.

 Using Contemporary Experimental Poetry in the Writing Classroom, Creative and Otherwise